Battle of the Neches: Battle

 Lamar demanded that the Cherokee, who had never possessed legal title to their lands, accept a payment in cash and goods for the land and its improvements and move beyond the Red River into the U.S. Indian Territory.
 Houston protested but in vain.
 General Kelsey Douglass was charged with ensuring the removal and camped with about 500 Texan soldiers six miles south of the principal Cherokee settlement.
 On July 12, 1839, he sent a peace commission to negotiate for the Indians' removal.
 The Cherokee initially agreed to sign a treaty of removal guaranteeing them the profit from their crops and the cost of the removal, but they delayed for two days over a clause requiring them to be escorted from Texas under armed guard.
 On the third day, the commissioners told the Indians that the Texians were marching on their village immediately and those willing to leave peacefully should fly a white flag.

 On 15 July 1839, the Texan Army advanced up Battle Creek, crossing the Neches to cut off possible reinforcement and intercept any Indians fleeing northward from the battle.
 The Cherokees were waiting on high ground and attacked The Indians were driven back and retreated into a nearby ravine.
 The army failed to block them, having been misled by their guide.
 The battle then continued sporadically through the day, at the end of which three Texans had been killed and five wounded against eighteen Cherokee.

 The Cherokee retreated several miles overnight before Colonel James Carter's spy company discovered them near the Neches headwaters in modern Van Zandt County.
 The Cherokee attacked after the company had been joined by Col. Edward Burleson's company, and Rusk's company soon joined them on the left.
 The Texians charged the Indian position across open terrain, then pursued their retreat into the Neches bottom.
 The Texian losses were two killed and 27 wounded (3 fatally) to an estimated 100 dead Cherokee and Delaware.

 Aftermath

 Among the Texians injured were serving Vice President David G. Burnet and Secretary of War Albert Sidney Johnston, both cited in the commander's report "for active exertions on the field" and "having behaved in such a manner as reflects great credit upon themselves."
 General Hugh McLeod and Major David Kaufman were also wounded, and John Reagan was a participant.
-The Bowl was shot from his horse still carrying a sword given to him by Sam Houston.
-McLeod later presented his hat as a gift to Houston.
+The Bowl's horse was shot, and he dismounted to surrender.
+He was then fatally shot in the head by Captain Robert W. Smith, who took the sword gifted to The Bowl by Sam Houston.< McLeod later presented The Bowl's hat as a gift to Houston.

 After the battle, the Cherokee made one last attempt to reach Mexico by skirting the north of the Texian settlements, before being removed to Indian Territory.